 If you experience pain after walking a certain distance, after a certain exercise, or after being on your feet for a certain period of time- take note of what that time or distance is.
 This can help you plan rest breaks and modify activities as you need to.

-Most times, we have to learn this the hard way.
-But once we do, the information can be valuable by preventing future pain flares.
+Unfortunately, you may have to learn this the hard way.
+But once you do, the information can be valuable by preventing future pain flares.
 The video below describes what to look for to determine if you’ve overdone it.

 7. Avoid relying on passive treatments